 (does anyone else DREAD these moments?!) they really make you question everything, yet it is so vitally important to touch base with yourself and check that you are on the right course.
 That everything you are doing is enriching your life as opposed to making you miserable.
 I’ve been working part time over the last year and haven’t quite felt happy about it.
 I SHOULD be happy, hell I have half the week holiday!
 I have 4 days out of every week to do exactly what I want to.
 Yet I am standing still.

 Or.
-Do I go back into full corporate, get a good job with a great salary, enough to pay my bills and save for the things I really want to do and experience like travel and own a horse, build things at Breede and prepare for a different future, but potentially hate going to work every day or spending a large portion of my life working on something that doesn’t ‘light my fire’.
+Do I go back into full corporate, get a good job with a great salary, enough to pay my bills and save for the things I really want to do and experience like travel and own a horse, but potentially hate going to work every day or spending a large portion of my life working on something that doesn’t ‘light my fire’.
 It would be temporary until something else came along.
 That’s the benefit I know, I can change my mind at any time. but I sometimes just feel like I’ve been making weird choices my whole life, never REALLY following my heart.
 And theres a part of me that wants me to sit down and make this decision properly, which I cant seem to do as its been a year now. dog training / animal assisted therapy / client services / online marketing / content writing / photography

 I don’t really know how to set goals, to be honest I don’t think I ever have.
 I remember countless times of sitting down TO do it, but nothing that’s been completed.
 Which brings me to this: how are you supposed to be happy when you don’t even know where you’re going.
 Doh